For more movement on energy and climate in Europe

 What is the DRC project all about?

 The DRC project is a unique, cross-border and cross-regional infrastructure project between the Netherlands and Germany that aims to enable decarbonization via a hydrogen pipeline as well as a CO2 pipeline.
-Individual project sections in the Netherlands and Germany are planned to be operational as early as possible (from 2028).
+Individual project sections in the Netherlands and Germany are planned to be operational as early as possible.

 The Dutch government is currently investigating the possibility to support not only the hydrogen and CO2 pipelines in the Delta Rhine Corridor but also other pipeline and direct current infrastructures between Rotterdam and the German border.
 The DRC Project Partners BASF, Gasunie, OGE and Shell are only aiming to develop hydrogen and CO2 infrastructure in the corridor.
 If other infrastructure in the corridor were to be politically supported, it would have to be developed by other companies.